Skip to main content

 • A dropped link between MetaMask and a hardware wallet.

-• The wallet logging the transaction in its history without actually broadcasting it.
+• The wallet recording the transaction in its history without actually broadcasting it.

 Did this answer your question?